a-t-0/Get-Your-Own-Handwritten-Font/README.md

 # Fontmaker
 WIP: Makes your own font so you can create your own personal handwritten (latex) letters.

-Currently, the conversion from .svg's to fonts only works for a given set of `svg` files which have a small filesize.
-The computational time to create a font from svg's is too high for practical useage when including a customly created `.svg` file representing an actual written handwrittenletter.
+Warning: Currently, the conversion from .svg's to fonts only works for a given set of `svg` files which have a small filesize.
+The computational time to create a font from svg's is too large for practical useage when including a customly created `.svg` file representing an actual written handwrittenletter.
 Hence the pngs and svgs need to be optimised further and/or the font creation algorithm should become more efficient.
 (See https://github.com/a-t-0/Get-Your-Own-Handwritten-Font/issues)

 ## Usage Instructions
 0. Print the pdf page with the qr codes from `/template_creating/main.pdf`